 Why invest as part of a crowd?

 First and foremost, the reason to invest as part of a crowd is because corporate finance has traditionally been dominated by the big banks and large corporations, and the vast majority of investors have never had an opportunity to invest in innovative, early-stage companies.
 Crowdfunding, as provided by seriesOne, gives investors greater access to investment opportunities.
 The process is still nascent, but the seeds were planted in the aftermath of the 2008 global financial meltdown.
-Today, digital transformation through blockchain and other technologies—coupled with updated exemptions available under the US securities laws and the new Regulation Crowdfunding (Reg CF) rules implemented by the SEC at the end of 2016—is helping to decentralize the world of finance.
-This shift is creating new levels of transparency and security and new kinds of opportunities for businesses and investors without the need of intermediation by the big banks. seriesOne builds on this trend, unchaining finance to enable businesses, entrepreneurs, and investors to directly interact and transact through an SEC-compliant portal.
+Today, digital transformation through blockchain and other technologies — coupled with updated exemptions available under the US securities laws and the new Regulation Crowdfunding (Reg CF) rules implemented by the SEC at the end of 2016—is helping to decentralize the world of finance.
+This shift is creating new levels of transparency and security and new kinds of opportunities for businesses and investors without the need of intermediation by the big banks. seriesOne builds on this trend, unchaining finance to enable businesses, entrepreneurs, and investors to directly connect and interact.

 How is seriesOne different from its competitors?

 seriesOne has been in the crowdfunding business since 2013 and helped drive the evolution of the regulatory process that opened equity crowdfunding to all investors in 2016.
-We have continually refined the technology that supports equity, debt, and ITO offerings. seriesOne provides a versatile solution that is designed to be regulatory compliant.
+We have continually refined the technology that supports equity, debt, and digital security offerings. seriesOne provides a versatile solution that is designed to help entrepreneurs conduct a regulatory compliant financing.

 Why did you create seriesOne?